NEXCOM Expands Its Pick/Up Program

 The Navy Exchange Service Command (NEXCOM) has expanded its Pick/Up Program to 18 additional NEX locations in the continental United States.
 The Pick/Up Program allows authorized customers to purchase items on myNavyExchange.com/PickUp for pick it up inside their local NEX store.
-NEXCOM is comprised of 14,000 personnel worldwide facilitating six business lines, NEX retail stores, the Navy Lodge Program, Telecommunications Program, Navy Clothing and Textile Research Facility, Ships Store Program and the Uniform Program Management Office.
-(U.S. Navy photo)
+NEXCOM initially launched its Pick/Up Program at 10 NEX locations in Nov.
+2020.

+“Since we launched this program last year, it has steadily increased in popularity with nearly 3,000 orders being received which was 2% of all our online sales,” said Roshella Ricker, NEXCOM’s Director, E-Commerce, Merchandising & Marketing Strategy.
+“Our Pick/Up Program gives customers the ease and safety of shopping from home for pick up at their convenience inside the store.”

+Currently, customers can purchase items for the home, pet, hardware, electronics, fitness, military pride, tactical, personal care items, vitamins, baby and children’s items, accessories, handbags, shoes and apparel and special holiday items.
+There is no minimum purchase or surcharge for using the Pick/Up Program.

 |Date Taken: